Aldabra Giant Tortoise

 Common Types Or Subspecies, Characteristics And Examples Of Habitats

-The Aldabra giant tortoise is the most common giant tortoise.
+The Aldabra tortoise (Aldabrachelys gigantea gigantea) is the most well-known and common subspecies of the Aldabra giant tortoise (Aldabrachelys gigantea).
 The main population of the Aldabra giant tortoise resides on the islands of the Aldabra Atoll in Seychelles.
 The atoll has been protected from human influence and is home to some 100,000 giant tortoises, the world's largest population of animals.

-Aldabra tortoises' have a massive defensive shell known as a carapace that protects the vulnerable, soft body within.
+Aldabra giant tortoises are characterised by a massive defensive shell known as a carapace that protects the vulnerable, soft body within.
 Their carapace (upper shell) has a small neck plate that is usually visible, a feature absent in other species of giant tortoises.
 The males have a concave plastron (belly shell) that aids in mating.
-They are dark grey to black with a highly domed, thick carapace.
+Aldabra giant tortoises are brown to dark grey or black with a highly domed, thick carapace.
+They have long necks, relatively small, blunt, scally head with a wide mouth.
 Their back legs are thick and somewhat resemble the legs of an elephant.
 The front legs, on the other hand, are rather flat and covered with large scales.
 Their toes have no webbing between them, and many species have five claws on each front foot.
+The male Aldabra giant tortoise, one of the largest land tortoises.
+They can weigh between 159 to 250 kg and reach a length of 3 to 4 feet.
+Males are typically larger than females.
+The largest recorded free-roaming Aldabra giant tortoise weighed 305 kg, while some male Aldabra giant tortoises reached lengths of up to 4.25 feet.
+Aldabra giant tortoises are known for their impressive longevity, with a typical lifespan between 100 to 150 years or more.

 Diet And Prey Of Aldabra Giant Tortoise

-The Aldabra giant tortoise is a herbivore that feeds mainly on leaves, flowers, fruits, grasses and cacti.
-They have also been known to eat invertebrates, such as insects, snails, worms, crabs and lizards but this does not make up the majority of their diet.
-They will eat meat when it is available and possibly even eat the carcasses of dead tortoises.
-They typically have a slow metabolism, so they can digest tough plants easily.
+Aldabra giant tortoises typically have a slow metabolism, so they can digest tough woody plants easily.
 Their strong jaws also help them to crush through the hard shells of fruits.
-They consume so much vegetation that they can change the appearance of an island over time by removing large amounts of foliage.
+They are grazers and browsers, and consume so much vegetation that they can change the appearance of an island over time by removing large amounts of foliage.
 Some of their favourite prey items include prickly pear cactus, hibiscus flowers and coconuts.
-They can go without food or water for long periods.
-They are grazers and browsers, feeding mainly on grasses and woody plants.
+Aldabra giant tortoise can go without food or water for long periods.

 Behaviour And Lifestyle Of Aldabra Giant Tortoise

-The giant tortoises are generally shy animals but they can be very aggressive when threatened.
+The giant tortoises are generally shy animals, but they can be very aggressive when threatened.
 They can defend themselves by using their powerful jaws and sharp claws.
 While they are characteristically slow and cautious, they are capable of appreciable speed.
-They are also known to attempt perilous acrobatic feats, rising precariously on their hind legs to reach low branches.
-Tortoises have also been known to ram intruders with their shells.
-They are diurnal animals, spending most of their day time foraging for food resting in the shade or swimming in the ocean when not grazing.
+Aldabra giant tortoises are also known to attempt perilous acrobatic feats, rising precariously on their hind legs to reach low branches.
+They have also been known to ram intruders with their shells.
+Aldabra giant tortoises are diurnal animals, spending most of their daytime foraging for food, resting in the shade or swimming in the ocean when not grazing.

-They live in social groups with males occupying territories that overlap those of several females and often from small herds of 5-10 animals.
-Aldabra Giant Tortoises are most active in the mornings when they spend time browsing for food.
-They dig underground burrows or rest in swamps to keep cool during the heat of the day.
-They can survive for long periods without food or water and they can go without eating for up to a year and can survive for up to two weeks without water.
-These animals can be very aggressive towards members of their species, biting and roaming each other in territorial disputes.
+Aldabra giant tortoises live in social groups, often from small herds of 5 to 10 animals, with males occupying territories that overlap those of several females.
+They are most active in the mornings when they spend time browsing for food.
+Aldabra Giant Tortoises dig underground burrows or rest in swamps to keep cool during the heat of the day.
+They can survive for long periods without food or water.
+Aldabra Giant Tortoises can go without eating for up to a year and can survive for up to two weeks without water.
+These animals can be very aggressive towards members of their species, biting and roaming at each other in territorial disputes.
 They risk death by tipping onto their backs and being unable to right themselves.
 This unusual behaviour led Mexican biologist José Antonio de Alzate y Ramírez to refer to the Aldabra as the "ninjas" of the tortoise world.

 Reproduction, Babies And Lifecycles Of Aldabra Giant Tortoise